itsKaviya/Personal-Finance-Management/README.md

 - Visual charts and reports (using Qt or GUI libraries)
 - Encrypted local storage
 - Community savings goals and shared budgeting
+- Storage of each user details on a database

 ---